Update from 7.19 to 7.20

 - For developers: JavaScript external task client re-throws errors on task service APIs

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda Platform 7.20.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.20.

 Database updates